FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 A `<when>` element supplies a conditional expression that triggers a response if the condition is true.
-The expression is in the Score DSL grammar (see section below).
+The expression is in the Score DSL grammar (see section [Score DSL](#score-dsl) below).
 It is possible to trigger multiple responses if more than one conditional expression evaluates true.
 If no `<when>` element is provided for a `<response>`, then the response is unconditional.

 #### Message response

-A `< messageRef>` child of response represents a reply to the received message.
-Its name, msgType and scenario attributes are the combined key to a matching `<message>` to send
+A `<messageRef>` child of a response represents a reply to the received message.
+Its name, msgType and scenario attributes are the combined key to a matching `<message>` to send.

 An optional `<identifiers>` element contains one or more correlations between a message and its response message.
-This information supports following relationships between chains of messages, such as between an order and its executions.
+This information supports the following relationships between chains of messages, such as between an order and its executions.
 Each child `<correlate>` element supplies the id of a field that is common to a message and its response.
 By default, a common identifier is assumed to be in the same field in the message and its response.
 If it is in different fields, then the id attribute applies to the response message and sourceId applies to original message.
-Also, it is possible to assign new identifiers the response message.
+Also, it is possible to assign new identifiers in the response message.
 The element `<assign>` is used to describe that case.

-Send a response message and show correlated and new identifiers
+**Example:** Send a response message and show correlated and new identifiers.

 ```xml
 <fixr:response name="orderAck">